WotLK Classic Demonology Warlock Guide

 Engineering

-is extremely strong and is the best profession you can get in terms of damage.
+Engineering is extremely strong and is the best profession you can get in terms of damage.
 You

-get an insane Haste enchant called Hyperspeed Accelerators on your Gloves
+get an insane Haste enchant called Hyperspeed Accelerators on your gloves

 This is an absolutely amazing ability and is worth Engineering